ali-khurshid/stroke-risk-predictive-analysis/README.md

 ![alt text](Images/avg_glucose_level_stroke_violinplot.png)

-The average glucose level for pateints that experienced a stroke is on the higher side compared the those that didn't.
+The average glucose level for pateints that experienced a stroke is on the higher side compared the those that didn't implying elevated glucose levels are strongly associated with stroke risk.

 ![alt text](Images/Residence_type_stroke_violinplot.png)